 Writer & Photographer Friends

 Our Planet Travel & Living is lucky to have a group of talented and professional writers and photographers who help me spread the good word about sustainable travel and living.
 Here are some regular contributors and friends who help me out.
 Please check out their websites and blogs.
-And look out for their next stories on the Blog and in the magazine.
+And look out for their next stories on the Blog.